pub struct MovingPtr<'a, T, A = Aligned>(/* private fields */)

 pub unsafe fn assume_init(self) -> MovingPtr<'a, T, A>

-pointing to a valid instance of T
+Creates a MovingPtr pointing to a valid instance of T.

-See also: MaybeUninit::assume_init
+See also: MaybeUninit::assume_init.

 §Safety